kyoungerman/S21-4820/Assignments/06/Assignment-06.raw.md

 If you are working on Windows - then you will need to Follow these instructions [https://redislabs.com/ebook/appendix-a/a-3-installing-on-windows/a-3-2-installing-redis-on-window/](https://redislabs.com/ebook/appendix-a/a-3-installing-on-windows/a-3-2-installing-redis-on-window/)

-On a MacOS system if you want redis I sugges using "brew" to do the install.
+On a MacOS system if you want Redis I suggest using "brew" to do the install.

-First install brew (if you do not alreay have it)  See the instructions at [https://brew.sh/](https://brew.sh/)
+First install brew (if you do not already have it)  See the instructions at [https://brew.sh/](https://brew.sh/)

 Then in a terminal: